 - Due to its liquid form, it is easy to transport, vehicle and stored, its management is relatively easy.

 - It has broad areas of application, from the chemical, transport and finishing with its use as an energy resource in power plants.

-- It is used as gasoline or diesel fuel to power the motors of all kinds (cars, buses, trucks), so satisfy people’s need to move quickly from one place to another.
+- It is used as gasoline or diesel fuel to power motors of all kinds (cars, buses, trucks), so it satisfies people’s need to move quickly from one place to another.

 Disadvantages of Petroleum

-In crude oil (unrefined) contains over 17,000 complex organic substances, which is why the most important raw material for the chemical industry (paints, fertilizers, food, medicines, plastics, and other) and fuel production.
+In crude oil (unrefined) contains over 17,000 complex organic substances, which is why the most important raw material for the chemical industry (paints, fertilizers, food, medicines, plastics, and others) and fuel production.